Expeditions to Alta Verapaz to conduct reptile and amphibian surveying as part of the Xuceneb Amphibian Project!

 Day 2 through 10: After a hearty breakfast the expedition will begin in earnest.
 We will be spending as much time as possible exploring the various habitats in the vicinity of our camp.
 As well as the mysterious cloud forest found at the highest elevations, we will be searching for reptiles and amphibians in pine oak forest, regenerating forest, and various agricultural lands.
-By doing this we will be able to create the initial species list for this locality as well as complement existing work that is focussing on the effects of agricultural practices on the bird assemblage in the area.

 Where are we based?

 The region is also home to a plethora of bird species including the magnificent resplendent quetzal, Guatemala’s national bird and currency namesake.

 - Transport between Guatemala City & research site(s)

 - All meals and non alcoholic drinks at research site(s)